mikesperber/codemesh-2020/README.md

 # Preparation

-If you have a working Haskell/Cabal setup, things might just work.
+If you have a working Haskell/Cabal setup for ghc 8.8, things might just work.  (ghc 8.10 will not work.)

 Otherwise: